Pascati/EldoriaNotes/content/Sessions/Session 3.md

 - A potion of Hill Giant Strength (the cheapest one) is 220 GP 💀
 - Cordelia will get advantage on making some potions if she gets Irene to teach her
 - *Cordelia receives a crate of bottles for free!!*
-	- In the back of her mind, she goes $YIPEE$!!!
+	- In the back of her mind, she goes YIPEE!!!
 - *Camille purchases TWO common potions of healing*
 	- -50 GP